 Cavitation involves vapor pressure creating bubbles that collapse in implosion.
 I kept seeing images of bubbles headed toward pump impeller eyes in various books with the caption: “cavitation”.
 That was a start in the right direction in grasping this.
 It turns out that actually getting it means learning a little about thermodynamics.
 Those bubbles are boiling water!
 Now, wait a minute.
 How can that be?
 We are talking about ambient temperature water that is boiling, not high temperature water over a stovetop.

 If you’re like me, you might have only known about raising temperature as a means to get liquid boiling.
 This is where it gets interesting.
 There is another way to get water or another liquid boiling starting with a lower or even ambient or cold temperature, and that is to lower pressure below vapor pressure.
-We’re talking about pressure drop that raises temperature in turn.
 I was reading this in awe because I’ve gone through life without this fascinating and useful information.
 It turns out that pressure and heat are correlated.
 Raising or lowering either of these, pressure or temperature, has a direct impact on when cavitation happens.

 I’ll use a few examples from Mike Volk’s book in my own words on this.
 So, if we’re talking about 14.7 psia, which is baseline sea level atmospheric pressure, water boils at 212 degrees F. That sounds familiar so far.
 Now, let’s go climb a mountain where the psia is lower than sea level atmospheric pressure and boil water via raising temperature at that higher level elevation.
 Water will actually boil at several degrees lower than 212 F, so that means the temperature level is relative to pressure level.